ralphjsmit/filament/packages/forms/docs/20-custom-fields.md

     Unless a form field is [reactive](../forms/overview#the-basics-of-reactivity), the Blade view will not refresh when the value of the field changes, only when the next user interaction occurs that makes a request to the server.
 If you need to react to changes in a field's value, it should be `live()`.
 </Aside>

-## Accessing the Eloquent record in a Blade view
+## Accessing the Eloquent record in the Blade view

 Inside the Blade view, you may access the current Eloquent record using the `$record` variable: